Coral Triangle: Coral Triangle Initiative on Coral Reefs, Fisheries, and Food Security

-In August 2007, Indonesia's President Yudhoyono proposed a multilateral partnership to "safeguard the region’s marine and coastal biological resources" with five other countries geographically located in the CT (Malaysia, Timor-Leste, Papua New Guinea, Solomon Islands, and the Philippines).
+In August 2007, Indonesia's President Yudhoyono proposed a multilateral partnership to "safeguard the region's marine and coastal biological resources" with five other countries geographically located in the CT (Malaysia, Timor-Leste, Papua New Guinea, Solomon Islands, and the Philippines).
 The multilateral partnership then named as Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF).

 Goals of CTI-CFF

+The plan of action of the CTI-CFF, is to achieve the following: